Jsparrow/dashboard/docs/README.md

 ## jSparrow 4.18.0

-We are happy to announce that in our new release we introduce one new rule.
+We are happy to announce that in our new release we have introduced one new rule and 2 new markers.

 ### [Use Ternary Operator](https://jsparrow.github.io/rules/use-ternary-operator.html)